 - When was it published or found?

-To really understand formatting, you need to look at examples.
+To really understand formatting, you need to look at some examples.

-Books are a major source of information in your essay.
+Books are a major source of information for your essay.
 Books come in print or electronic versions.
 Learn how to format both.

 If you are creating a work on social sciences, chances are high that you will include a periodical in your sources.
-Periodicals follow the basic format of:
+Periodicals follow this basic format:

 The news changes daily.
-Finding information in a newspaper can offer the most up-to-date source.
-Knowing how to format it is pivotal.
+Finding information in a newspaper can offer the most up-to-date sources.
+Knowing how to format these resources is pivotal.